Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Phase-Shift Selection Schemes

-We let $\widehat{\vect{h}}_i$ and $\widehat{\vect{H}}^{\prime}_{ij}$ denote the estimates of the direct BS-UE channel $\vect{h}_i$ and the cascaded BS-RIS-UE channel $\vect{H}^{\prime}_{ij}$ in \eqref{eq:received_signal1b}.
-Then, the estimate of the overall channel $\vect{b}_i$ in \eqref{eq:bk} is given as Different channel estimators will be considered later in this paper, but the results in this section hold for any of them.
 Since the $j$th RIS subset is assigned to serve UE $j$, in the proposed schemes, $\phi_{j,n}$ will be selected to maximize the channel strength of UE $j$.
 More precisely, considering only the cascaded channel through the $j$th RIS subset in \eqref{eq:received_signal1b}, our aim is to maximize the norm of the respective portion of the estimated channel, i.e., $\widehat{\vect{h}}_j+\widehat{\vect{H}}^{\prime}_{jj}\bm{\phi}_j$.
-Under the unit modulus constraints on the elements of $\bm{\phi}_j$, the corresponding optimization problem is given as The problem \eqref{eq:optimization1} is non-convex but semidefinite programming (SDP) with rank relaxation can be used to obtain a suboptimal solution similar to the single-UE problem in \cite[Sec.~III-A]{Wu2019}.
+Under the unit modulus constraints on the elements of $\bm{\phi}_j$, the corresponding optimization problem is given as

+The problem \eqref{eq:optimization1} is non-convex but semidefinite programming (SDP) with rank relaxation can be used to obtain a suboptimal solution similar to the single-UE problem in \cite[Sec.~III-A]{Wu2019}.
 However, SDP is computationally infeasible when having a massive number of BS antennas and RIS elements.
-A heuristic approximation to the optimal solution of \eqref{eq:optimization1} can be obtained by relaxing the unit modulus constraints as follows: The above problem is still non-convex but it can be solved optimally by using eigenvalue decomposition and a bisection search for root finding as shown in the following lemma. \begin{lemma} Let $\lambda_{j,d}\geq0$ be the nonnegative eigenvalues and $\vect{u}_{j,d}\in \mathbb{C}^{N_j}$ be the corresponding orthonormal eigenvectors of $(\widehat{\vect{H}}^{\prime}_{jj})^{\Htran}\widehat{\vect{H}}^{\prime}_{jj}$.
-If $\widehat{\vect{h}}_j=\vect{0}_{N_j}$, the optimal solution to the problem \eqref{eq:optimization2} is given by $\bm{\phi}_j^{\star}=\sqrt{N_j}\vect{u}_{j,\bar{d}}$ where $\bar{d}$ is the index corresponding to the dominant eigenvector.
-Otherwise, the optimal solution is where $\gamma^{\star}>\max_d\lambda_{j,d}$ is the unique root of \begin{proof} The proof is given in Appendix~\ref{appendix0}. \end{proof} \end{lemma}
+A heuristic approximation to the optimal solution of \eqref{eq:optimization1} can be obtained by relaxing the unit modulus constraints as follows: